ApacheScribe/PlaylistChecker/README.md

-This toolallows the user to check a data dump of M3U and Xtream codes to see if the links are valid, the current users, the max allowed users, and the expiry date.
+This tool allows the user to check a data dump of M3U and Xtream codes to see if the links are valid, the current users, the max allowed users, and the expiry date.

 The tool allows for fairly unstructured data to be pasted in, which the tool should be able to parse effectively.